 We literally booked our accommodation the day before we turned up.
 It was very last minute.

 We were surprised to find that accommodation was cheap, and in abundance.
-We weren’t stuck for choice.
+One thing was certain: we definitely weren’t stuck for choice.

-We narrowed down the neighbourhoods to Bukit Bintang and Brickfields, both close to the centre and provide easy walking / Monorail access to the main attractions, areas, temples and more.
+We narrowed down the neighbourhoods to Bukit Bintang and Brickfields, both close to the centre and with easy walking or Monorail access to the main attractions, areas, temples and more.

 There are quite a few options for getting around Kuala Lumpur, so much so, you’ll need to keep an extra eye on the road for cyclists, trams, cars, pedestrians and… escooters.